Herman-karthi/itworkshop/README.md

 # itworkshop
+{**mandatory:
+to run : - // create the users table in itworkshop database in pgadmin  before runing the login.js file // }
  1. Introduction
  This project is a web-based College Mess Management System developed with the aim of reducing food wastage and improving efficiency.